SAP-samples/logistics-business-network-integration/README.md

 * Related usage of SAP Cloud Identity and SAP Fiori
 * Standard SAP cloud support for SAP Logistics Business Network and standard APIs

-### C. Order the B2B test tenant
+### C. Requesting the B2B test tenant

-You can order the B2B test tenant in three different ways:
+You can request the B2B test tenant in three different ways:

 1) On completion of introduction of your company and solution for SAP Logistics Business Network integration and partnership team via email: LBNPartner@sap.com
 2) In the SAP Store via Hyperlink[ here](https://www.sapstore.com/solutions/46401/SAP-Logistics-Business-Network%2C-B2B-test-tenant)